What Is Self Defense Insurance In Pennsylvania?

-Depending on the plan you choose there may be caps or limits as to what percentage of your legal fees will be paid if you’re ever involved in having to use your firearm in a self-defense situation.
+Depending on the plan you choose there may be caps or limits as to what percentage of your legal fees will be paid if you’re ever involved in having to use your firearm in a self-defense situation in PA.

 There are plans on the market that will only reimburse you cost such as bail bonds or court fees after you have been to court or posted bond.
 Stay away from these types of plans.
 If you wanted to pay these kinds of costs yourself why even bother with purchasing a self-defense plan?

 Exclusions To Self Defense Insurance Coverage In Pennsylvania

 Just like your homeowner’s insurance policy has exclusions, so does self-defense insurance in Pennsylvania.
 Before purchasing any self-defense insurance policy or plan, read the plan carefully.
 Some of the more common exclusions are listed below :